smithk58/xiv-raid-hub-api/README.md

 ### Required

 * `APP_SECRET_KEY` - A large random key, used for securing cookies.
 * `DISCORD_CLIENT_ID` - The client ID for a discord app.
-Will be used when authentication users for this application via discords oauth.
+Will be used when authenticating users for this application via discords oauth.
 * `DISCORD_CLIENT_SECRET` - The secret for the above ID.
 * `DB_URL` - A connection string for a postgres DB to manage the application.
 The DB itself will be automatically managed by TypeORM.
 ### Optional